 SEA Objectives Guide Questions: Will the RTS (component) Criteria to Assess Candidate Transport Options employment, economic opportunities and social activities.
 Improve physical access to employment for all?
 Reduce the need to travel?
 Increase the accessibility of public services, economic opportunities and markets?
 Improve the accessibility and integration of the transport network?
 Improve the accessibility of education infrastructure, in particular by active travel and public transport?
 Enhance access to active travel routes?
 Reduce congestion and allow for greater journey time reliability?
 Help reduce severance effects of the transport network?
+Proximity to and impacts on the public transport network.
+Proximity to the strategic road network (motorways and trunk roads).
+Proximity to and impacts on identified congestion pinch points.
 Proximity to and impacts on the accessibility of community facilities, public services and key amenities.
 Proximity to and impacts on the accessibility of education infrastructure.
-Inclusive Growth: Improve social and economic prosperity for all by enhancing productivity and competitiveness and through reducing societal inequalities.
+8. Inclusive Growth: Improve social and economic prosperity for all by enhancing productivity and competitiveness and through reducing societal inequalities.
 Support better integration of land-use/spatial planning, transport planning and economic development decisions?
 Help to integrate labour and housing markets to meet identified population needs in a sustainable manner?
 Support the delivery of existing and emerging spatial strategies at national, regional and local levels?
 Promote the co-location of synergistic economic activities and land uses?
 Support efficient freight movement?
 Support increased and diversified employment opportunities?
-Address transport needs resulting from existing and changing socio-economic characteristics? intervention.
+Address transport needs resulting from existing and changing demographic characteristics?
+Address transport needs resulting from existing and changing socio-economic characteristics?
+Economic development, employment benefits and social value unlocked by the intervention.
 Ability to help reduce identified inequalities (as assessed through separate reporting).
 Support the creation of safe and attractive public realm.
+Contribution to area-based regeneration and socio-economic renewal.
+Impacts on transport efficiency.
+Impacts on freight movement.
+Proximity to and impacts on key employment locations (existing and planned).

 SEA O bjectives Guide Questions: Will the RTS (component) Criteria to Assess Candidate Transport Options Support the implementation of relevant equalities duties, as assessed through separate reporting?
 9. Health: Improve the health of the resident and workplace population, including with respect to physical and mental health and social wellbeing.
 Facilitate and encourage use of public transport and active travel?
 Improve access to recreational opportunities and facilities?
 Reduce the negative impacts of transport on human health, especially in terms of pollution and air quality?
 Reduce the likelihood of transport-related road accidents and casualties?
 Improve access to healthcare facilities?
 Safeguard sensitive environmental receptors to maintain and enhance human health?
 Proximity to and impacts on access to healthcare facilities.
 Proximity to and impacts on active travel networks.
-Proximity to and impacts on open space provision and accessibility.
 10. Material Assets: Manage, maintain and where possible improve the efficient and effective use of natural resources, land and infrastructure to meet identified needs.
-Implement the NTS2 Sustainable Investment Hierarchy across the SEStran region?
-Unlock the delivery of housing to meet identified needs?
-Prioritise the re-development of previously developed land?
-Support the provision of adequate infrastructure, services and facilities to meet identified needs?
-Proximity to and impacts on the delivery of major development allocations and committed developments.
+Prioritise the re-development of previously Proximity to and impacts on the delivery of major development allocations and committed developments.
 Facilitate the redevelopment of previously developed land.
-Proximity to and impacts on vacant and derelict land (VDL).